 C. Henry Smith Contest

-- The 2014 C. Henry Smith Peace Oratorical Contest was held on
+- The C. Henry Smith Peace Oratorical Contest is held annually on Civic Engagement Day

 1st Prize: $175